How to Release Ladybugs in the Garden for Pest Control

 - Sunflowers

-Where to Buy Ladybugs
+Where to Purchase Ladybugs for Your Garden

 After researching best practices for ladybugs, I searched local nurseries and online retailers to find where to buy them.
+You can find them earlier in the season.

 If purchasing ladybugs in person, look at them and verify whether they are ladybugs or Asian ladybeetles.

 When purchasing online, I recommend reading the reviews, calling the retailer if possible, and really inspecting them when they arrive.
+The last thing you want to do is release something invasive into the environment.
+So please beware.

 It’s essential to be able to differentiate between the native ladybugs and the invasive Asian lady beetles (Harmonia axyridis) so you don’t purchase or release the wrong one.
+While they may look similar at first glance, there are a few key features you can look out for to tell them apart:

 - Color and Spotting: Native ladybugs typically have bright red or orange shells with black spots.
 In contrast, Asian lady beetles can vary in color from pale yellow to dark orange, and they may have no spots or numerous spots that can range from black to white.
 They often have an “M” or “W” shape marking behind their head.